Positive behavior interventions and supports: Continuum of support

 Each PBIS model uses a continuum of support.
 Tiers of support that range in intensity are offered to students as their needs fluctuate.
 Most students are supported by tier 1 (universal) level of support, which describes the general school context.
 As students struggle with the behavioral expectations of the model, they may advance to higher tiers to provide more support.

-Tier 1: Primary Level (support for all)
+Tier 1: Primary level (support for all)

 The first level in PBIS is the universal level.
 In terms of PBIS, this refers to the school-wide expectations that are defined and taught to all school staff in each of the settings within the school.
-These expectations are developed by the team and taught to students by their regular classroom teachers, administrators or others who have contact with all students.
-Many schools who have adopted this framework use, "Be Safe, Be Respectful, Be Responsible," but like all aspects, this is determined by the school.
+These expectations are developed by the team and taught to students by their regular classroom teachers, administrators, counselors, psychologists, behavior specialists or others who have contact with all students.
+Many schools who have adopted this framework use "Be Safe, Be Respectful, Be Responsible," but like all aspects, this is determined by the school.
 The fidelity of the expectations should be determined by the continuous collecting of data.
 Along with the expectations, there should be a system of acknowledgement and reinforcement of expected behaviors.

-The Core Principles of PBIS at the primary level are:
+The core principles of PBIS at the primary level are: